Automatic Downloads CDs

 Upon returning to the United States, Rabbi Ariel augmented his religious education with studies in Jungian psychology at the Jungian Center in New York.

 Rabbi Ariel also expanded his education to include the other religions of the world, esoteric studies and practices, philosophies and psychological systems.
 Rabbi Ariel also explored the teachings of many occult systems and cults.

-After developing a working understanding of the realistic parameters of human consciousness, and how it touches both seen and unseen worlds, Rabbi Ariel began his career in Rabbinic/Life Coach pastoral counseling (see below).
+After developing a working understanding of the realistic parameters of human consciousness, and how it touches both seen and unseen worlds, Rabbi Ariel began his career in Rabbinic/Life Coach pastoral counseling.

 Rabbi Ariel is also a life long practitioner of Chinese martial arts.
-Presently, he teaches C.Q.C., weight lifting exercises, and weight/diet management on a private one-on-one basis.
+Presently, he teaches a kabbalistic form of Chinese Qigong (Pillar of Fire), mixed Tai Qi Quan, C.Q.C., weight lifting exercises, and weight/diet management on a private one-on-one basis.
 Following in the philosophy of the great Torah Sage, and physician, Maimonides, Rabbi Ariel believes that it is a foundation of all religious and spiritual life for one to have a healthy body, in order to house a healthy mind and soul, in order to properly serve Heaven.

 After teaching privately for many years, Rabbi Ariel officially established Yeshivat Benei Nviim in 1992 to address the growing concerns of spiritual misguidance and misinformation that is pervasive in the Jewish community at large.
 Following in the footsteps of the great Sephardic Sages of the previous century, Rabbi Ariel began to use the teachings of Kabbalah, as a means to draw questioning souls back to a Torah way of life.